snehakumari1112/snehakumari1112/README.md

 <h1 align="center">Hi 👋, I'm Sneha Kumari</h1>
-<h3 align="center">I am a student of Information Science and Engineering.“You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.”</h3>
+<h3 align="center">**Programming is logic-based creativity.
+While you might not think that programmers are artists, we turn complex logic into functional, beautiful solutions.**

+I am a graduate in Information Science and Engineering with a passion for building engaging and user-friendly web applications.
+Currently working as a Freelance Frontend Developer, I enjoy blending creativity with code to deliver intuitive and dynamic digital experiences.”</h3>

 <img align="right" alt="coding" width="400" src="https://cdn.dribbble.com/users/542979/screenshots/3000076/sarah-working-on-computer.gif">